-Other Gas Distribution and Storage earnings for the first quarter of 2015 increased compared with the corresponding first quarter of 2014.
+Other Gas Distribution and Storage earnings for first half of 2015 increased compared with the corresponding 2014 period.
 The increase in earnings reflected the absence of a loss that EGNB incurred in 2014 under a contract to sell natural gas to the province of New Brunswick.
 Due to an abnormally cold winter in the first quarter of 2014, costs associated with the fulfilment of the contract were higher than the revenues received.
-Excluding the impact of the above noted contract which expired in October 2014, EGNB 2015 first quarter earnings increased slightly due to higher distribution revenues.
+Excluding the impact of the above noted contract which expired in October 2014, EGNB 2015 first half earnings increased slightly due to higher distribution revenues.